procf/colloids-setup/03-HOOMDblue-Install-Guide.md

 <br>
 ## Setting Up File Management

 We will install the two versions of HOOMD-blue in their respective directories.
 How you organize your simulation files from here is up to you.
-For backing up files to Github it is often best to keep software, simulation scripts, and data files all in separate repositories; however, some people prefer to keep things all those grouped into one directory.
+For backing up files to Github it is often best to keep software, simulation scripts, and data files all in separate directories; however, some people prefer to keep things all those grouped into one directory.
 Here are two file management examples (filenames are marked as `folders` or *files*):
 <br>

 ONE FOLDER